Puzhu: Plot

 Kuttan is a high-ranking IPS officer and a widower who belongs to a Brahmin community and stays in a luxury flat along with his son, Kichu.
-Kuttan is an irritable, provokable and hot tempered man who completely avoids someone whose behaviour is annoying, irritating or provocative to him especially when it comes to some young women and he does not give a thought or consideration about what other people think.
+Kuttan is an irritable, provokable and hot tempered man who completely avoids someone whose behaviour is annoying, irritating or provocative to him especially when it comes to some young women or young girls and he does not give a thought or consideration about what other people think.
 He is somewhat a complete introvert who has only a small circle of close friends and acquaintances and does not like to socialize too much.
 His somewhat overprotective nature and authoritative methods suffocate Kichu, who wishes his father to die.
 Kuttan starts to feel that someone is trying to kill him and is suspicious of everyone around him except his friends and close ones whom he trusts.
 His paranoia is accentuated when his younger sister, Bharati, comes to stay in a nearby flat along with her theatre artist husband, Kuttappan.
 Kuttan shares a problematic relationship with Bharati, as she had eloped with Kuttappan, who is from an oppressed caste.
 Kuttan's hatred and bigotry result in him unleashing his rage and losing his sanity.